Comp211-FA24/lab-00/README.md

     - In particular, in this lab, we will use content from the following sections: 1.1-1.2, 1.5, 1.11, 2.1-2.7, 2.9-2.13.
         - All sections are useful, and some will be required knowledge for future labs, but the given sections are necessary to complete this lab.
         - In addition to reading, you should also practice running the commands in your new Linux environment!
 The shell will be your playground for the entire semester, so gain familiarity with it.
-2. Optional but highly recommended: [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/).
-In particular, their [vim lesson](https://missing.csail.mit.edu/2020/editors/).
+2. Optional but highly recommended: [vim lesson](https://missing.csail.mit.edu/2020/editors/) from MIT's [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) (notes and videos).
-    - Read the vim lesson after or during [Learn vim](#learn-vim).
+    - Read/watch the vim lesson during or after [Learn vim](#learn-vim).
-    - Lessons 1-6 (excluding 4, which is Data Wrangling) are highly relevant for COMP 211.
+    - In general, lessons 1-6 (excluding 4, which is Data Wrangling) of The Missing Semester are highly relevant for COMP 211.
-        - Some content from lesson 1 will be used in the next lab.
-    - These lessons are highly recommended because they will be useful for the entire semester and beyond, in future classes and your career.
+    - This resource is highly recommended because its content will be useful for the entire semester and beyond, in future classes and your career.
-    - The COMP 211 labs (especially this one) will cover some of the same topics, such as the shell, CLI, vim, git, and gdb, but you are encouraged to learn more via this resource.
+    - The COMP 211 labs cover important parts of some of the same topics, such as the shell, CLI, vim, git, and gdb, but you are encouraged to learn more in-depth via this resource.
 Consider referring to it throughout the semester. <!-- TODO: delete resources under 3? -->
 3. Optional resources from Kris Jordan
     - [vim Tutorial - A beginner's guide to vim, a powerful text editor with a grammar.](https://www.youtube.com/playlist?list=PLKUb7MEve0Tj3MLYDIyYpIZtnJehmlR0s)
     - [What is a version control system?
 What is git?](https://www.youtube.com/watch?v=h2xylPqXO8M&list=PLKUb7MEve0TjHQSKUWChAWyJPCpYMRovO&index=4)